 About the Journal

 Studi Akuntansi dan Keuangan Indonesia (SAKI) is a peer-reviewed journal published by Universitas Prasetiya Mulya, twice a year (January and July).
 It is accredited by The Ministry of Research and Technology/National Research and Innovation Agency based on SK Kemenristek/BRIN No. 148/KPT/2020 (for the period of 2020-2024).
-SAKI aims to publish articles in the field of accounting and finance that provide a significant contribution to the development of accounting practices and the accounting profession in Indonesia and Asian region.
-SAKI provides insights in the field of accounting and finance for academics, practitioners, researchers, regulators, students, and other parties interested in the development of accounting practices and accounting professions.
+SAKI aims to publish articles in the field of accounting and finance that provide a significant contribution to the development of accounting practices and the accounting profession in Indonesia and the Asian region.
+SAKI provides insights into the field of accounting and finance for academics, practitioners, researchers, regulators, students, and other parties interested in the development of accounting practices and accounting professions.
 SAKI accepts manuscripts of either quantitative or qualitative research, written in either Indonesian or English.
 SAKI accepts manuscripts from Indonesian authors and also authors from various parts of the Asian region.
 SAKI has been indexed by Google Scholar and Garba Rujukan Digital (GARUDA).

 Online ISSN: 2654-6221

 - Journal History

 - About this Publishing System

 Studi Akuntansi dan Keuangan also known as SAKI is a peer-reviewed journal published by Universitas Prasetiya Mulya, S1 Accounting and S1 Finance and Banking Study Programs.
 The journal disseminates studies in accounting to academic and professional communities, practitioners, students, and other interested parties.
 It publishes articles reporting the findings of accounting, finance, and banking research from a wide range of topics including, but not limited to:

 - Earnings management;